Locally compact Hecke pairs: Locally compact Hecke pairs

-The discrete Hecke pair $\gh$ is called {\it relatively unimodular} if $\Delta_\gh(x)=1$ for all $x\in G$. \end{definition} In fact, the function $\Delta_\gh$ is a group homomorphism whose kernel contains $H$, see Theorem 2.2 of \cite{tzanev}.
+The discrete Hecke pair $\gh$ is called {\it relatively unimodular} if $\Delta_\gh(x)=1$ for all $x\in G$. \end{definition} In fact, the function $\Delta_\gh$ is a group homomorphism whose kernel contains $H$, see for instance Proposition 2.2 of \cite{tzanev}.
 It follows that $\Delta_\gh$ is always a continuous bi-$H$-invariant function on $G$.
 Moreover, when $H$ is a compact open subgroup of $G$, it was noted in \cite{tzanev, klq} that

 see for instance Page 669 of \cite{klq} for a proof.
-We should also mention that the above equality also appeared in Lemma 1 of G. Schlichting's paper \cite{sch1}.
+We should mention that the above equality also appeared in Lemma 1 of G. Schlichting's paper \cite{sch1}.
+One also notes that the left hand side of the above equation is algebraic, thus as long as $H$ is a compact open subgroup of a locally compact group $G$, the above equation holds. \begin{remark} Although we defined $\H\gh$ as the algebra of finite support functions over the set $G//H$ of double cosets of $H$ in $G$, we define the $\ell^1$-norm of elements of $\H\gh$ as functions over the set $\hg$ of right cosets of $H$ in $G$, more precisely

-It is important to note that the left regular representation $\la$, defined in (\ref{eqn:lregrep-dis}), is an involutive homomorphism with respect to the involution defined in (\ref{eqn:traditionalinv}).
+\end{remark} It is important to note that the left regular representation $\la$, defined in (\ref{eqn:lregrep-dis}), is an involutive homomorphism with respect to the involution defined in (\ref{eqn:traditionalinv}).
 However, this involution does not necessarily preserve the $\ell^1$-norm of elements of $\H\gh$.
 Even worse, one can see that this involution is not always continuous with respect to the $\ell^1$-norm.
 Therefore we are not able to show directly that the left regular representation $\la$ is continuous.
 The following example illustrates these points: \begin{example} Let $\gh$ be the Bost-Connes Hecke pair, that is